Skip to main content

 • Initial timeline for the rest of your stay

 Program length is confirmed or adjusted based on the first week's findings.
 Jintara's minimum stay is 30 days.
-Eight-week and twelve-week programs are also available.
+60-day and 90-day programs are also available.

 DBT modules (Dialectical Behaviour Therapy) begin during the program.
 Jintara uses an abbreviated format covering all four core modules: Distress Tolerance, Emotion Regulation, Mindfulness, and Interpersonal Effectiveness.
 These sit under a CBT framework.